aiblocks/docs/guides/walkthroughs/stellar-smart-contracts.md

 - **R** - The recovery period.

 For the design pattern described below, the asset being exchanged is the native asset.
-The order of submission of transactions to the Stellar network is different from the order of creation.
+The order of submission of transactions to the AiBlocks network is different from the order of creation.
 The following shows the submission order, in respect to time:

 ![Diagram Transaction Submission Order for Escrow Agreements](assets/ssc-escrow.png)